• Skip to primary navigation

 Jump to Recipe

-Velvety smooth and bursting with nutrients, this blueberry banana smoothie is both super refreshing and incredibly healthy at the same time.
+Velvety smooth and bursting with flavor, this blueberry banana smoothie is both super refreshing and incredibly delicious at the same time.

 Blueberry banana smoothie in two glasses on a wood table, each with stainless steel straws and garnished with mint leaves and frozen blueberries